HenryGinn/Optomechanics-Data-Analysis/README.md

     same data set, they should have the same size.
 Incorrect sizes should be deleted from the folder (a copy of the data, not the original).

+It can be useful to only consider a single power, trial, detuning, or spectra.
+Currently this is done manually by adding [0:1] on the end of the list comprehension where the lists of objects are defined in set_power_objects (in DataSet), set_trial_objects (in Power), set_detuning_objects (in Trial), and set_spectrum_objects (in Detuning).
+These may have been left in for debugging purposes.

 ############# FOLDER STRUCTURE DESCRIPTION #############

 15112022 has a one folder for each power inside.
 Inside each of those are the